a-cosmology-group/acg/README.md

-# Format of the ACG Website
+# Structure of the ACG Website

 ## Navigation structure of the ACG website [just-the-docs](https://just-the-docs.com/):

 ├─ A Cosmology Group
+│  ├─ Open Letter to the Scientific Community
 ├─ ACG Newsletters
 ├─ Essays
 │  ├─ [essay-1] ...